Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *lightning bolt; Market Price: +*6 bonus.

+### Mighty Disruption
-**Mighty Disruption:** Any undead creature struck in combat must succeed at a Fortitude save (DC 21) or be destroyed.
+Any undead creature struck in combat must succeed at a Fortitude save (DC 21) or be destroyed.
 A weapon of mighty disruption must be a bludgeoning weapon.
 (If this property is rolled for a piercing or slashing weapon, reroll.)